491A.01 Establishment; powers; jurisdiction.

 (9) where jurisdiction is vested exclusively in another court or division of district court;

 (11) involving medical malpractice.

-The conciliation court also has jurisdiction to determine a civil action commenced by a plaintiff educational institution, including but not limited to, a state college or university governed by the Board of Trustees of the Minnesota State Colleges and Universities, with administrative offices in the county in which the conciliation court is located, to recover the amount of a student loan or loans even though the defendant or defendants are not residents of the county under the following conditions:
+Subd.
+6. Jurisdiction; student loans.
+The conciliation court also has jurisdiction to determine a civil action commenced by a plaintiff educational institution, including but not limited to, a state college or university governed by the board of trustees of the Minnesota state colleges and universities, with administrative offices in the county in which the conciliation court is located, to recover the amount of a student loan or loans even though the defendant or defendants are not residents of the county under the following conditions:

 (1) the student loan or loans were originally awarded in the county in which the conciliation court is located;